 Photo: Cecilia Sjöholm

 Sustainable Food Chain initiative

 Lantmännen is one of the players behind the Swedish Sustainable Food Chain industry initiative, launched at the EAT Forum in June 2015.
 The aim of the initiative is to work to ensure sustainable food production and consumption is achieved by 2030 through measures in the Swedish food chain.
 The background is the food sector’s complex environmental and health challenges, which require broad cooperation if they are to be resolved.

 The initiative’s participants, supermarkets and producers from the different food categories, want to take leadership by identifying and implementing measures with a wide impact that make a difference.

 In addition to Lantmännen, Arla Sweden, Axfood, Coop, HKScan, ICA, Löfbergs, Orkla Foods Sweden, Polarbröd and Tetra Pak stands behind the initiative, which is coordinated and led by WWF Sweden.

-For the second year, Lantmännen took part as a partner in the EAT forum held in June in Stockholm.
-Representatives from the academic world, business and politics from a total of 28 countries gathered to discuss global challenges for health and sustainable food supply
+For the third year, Lantmännen will take part as a partner in the EAT forum held in June in Stockholm.
+Representatives from the academic world, business and politics from a total of 28 countries gather to discuss global challenges for health and sustainable food supply.

 In 2014, representatives from the entire Swedish food chain, from feed companies to trade, came together to sign a joint petition for responsibly produced soy.
 The agreement meant that 100 percent of the soy used in food would be responsibly produced by 2015.
 This could be met either by purchasing RTRS (Round Table on Responsible Soy) certificates or by purchasing physically certified soy according to ProTerra’s criteria.